Skip to Content

 Instructions

-4. While the cookies are cooling, begin to prepare the eggnog frosting.
-Use your stand mixer or hand mixer to beat the butter until light and fluffy.
+• Frosting: While the cookies are cooling, begin to prepare the eggnog frosting.
+Use a stand mixer or hand mixer to beat the butter until light and fluffy.
 Add the powdered sugar, one cup at a time, and mix until smooth.
-Beat in the vanilla, 1/2 teaspoon nutmeg, and eggnog.
-Use a spatula or butter knife to spread the eggnog frosting on the cookies and sprinkle the tops with nutmeg, if desired.
+Beat in the vanilla, 1/4 teaspoon nutmeg, and eggnog.
+Use a spatula or butter knife to spread the eggnog frosting on the cookies and sprinkle the tops with extra nutmeg, if desired.

 Notes